Do All Studio Monitors Come With Cables?

 You probably know that you need cables to set up studio monitors.
-However, figuring out which of the cables you need are included in the packaging when you purchase a studio monitor can be tricky because every brand is different.
+However, figuring out which cables you need are included in the packaging when you purchase a studio monitor can be tricky because every brand is different.
 So, do all studio monitors come with cables?

 Table of Contents